Lusiné VartanLV

 If you notice the AI more than your own voice, it's doing too much.

-Few colours, one gesture, lots of quiet.
+Few colors, one gesture, lots of quiet.
 The best motion is the kind you barely notice.